kenchoong/setel2/README.md

 This will initialize 3 service `gateway`, `order`, `payment` and 1 `mongodb`, initialize admin user for the db at the beginning.
 And expose to port 7000.

-Below is all the endpoint and also params
+Below is all the endpoint and also params, `http://localhost:7000`

 - `POST /orders` : Create order, json body